History of Air Quality in the UK - Air Quality Hub

 Various forms of legislation specifically target vehicle emissions and road use, such as the 1973 Vehicles (Construction and Use) Regulations, 1981 Motor Fuel legislation and 1991 Road Vehicles.

-In 1995 The Environment Act introduced a new statutory framework for local air quality management which was reviewed and updated in 2007.
-This provides the basic structure and targets for local air quality management, and is aligned to EC standards.
+In 1995 The Environment Act introduced a new statutory framework for local air quality management.
+This provided the basic structure and targets for local air quality management, and is aligned to EC standards.

 The collective effect of this legislation is to create a progressively more regimented and proactive approach to air quality management in the UK, where there is clear responsibility for anticipating air quality problem areas and taking effective steps to bring levels of pollutants down.